Stephanie Kyriacou

-Stephanie Kyriacou (born 22 November 2000) is an Australian professional golfer.
-She won the 2020 Australian Ladies Classic Bonville by eight strokes as an amateur and joined the Ladies European Tour on a two-year winner's exemption.
+Stephanie Kyriacou (born 22 November 2000) is an Australian professional golfer and LPGA Tour player.
+She won the 2020 Australian Ladies Classic – Bonville by eight strokes as an amateur and joined the Ladies European Tour on a two-year winner's exemption.
+In 2024, she was runner-up at The Evian Championship.

 Career

 Kyriacou started to play golf aged four and came through the Jack Newton Junior Golf Programme and played in her first Jack Newton golf tournament, the 2011 State Junior Medals, when she was 10.

-In January 2020, Kyriacou won the first tournament of the 2020 Ladies European Tour season, the Australian Ladies Classic Bonville at Bonville Golf Resort in New South Wales.
+In January 2020, Kyriacou won the first tournament of the 2020 Ladies European Tour season, the Australian Ladies Classic at Bonville Golf Resort in New South Wales.
 She won by eight strokes over the world number 35 Ayean Cho of Korea, with a total of 22-under-par.
 Her second round of 63 was the lowest score ever recorded at Bonville but not a course record as preferred lies were used.
 Her tournament victory was the 10th by an amateur in the 42-year history of the LET.

 Kyriacou earned a two-year exemption on the Ladies European Tour but was unable to collect the €36,000 prize money on offer at Bonville due to her amateur status.
 She turned professional two days later, on 25 January, ahead of making her professional debut in the Women's NSW Open at Dubbo Golf Club, where she missed the cut.

 When competitive play resumed again in the second half of 2020, Kyriacou made the cut at her first major, the 2020 Women's British Open.
-She was runner-up at the Ladies Swiss Open behind Amy Boulden and fifth at both the Czech Ladies Open and the Lacoste Ladies Open de France.
+She was runner-up at the Ladies Swiss Open behind Amy Boulden and fifth at both the Czech Ladies Open and the Lacoste Ladies Open de France, to end of the season as LET Rookie of the Year.

 In 2021, Kyriacou won her second LET title and her first as a professional after she shot a bogey-free final round of 67 to win the Big Green Egg Open by two strokes ahead of Finland's Sanna Nuutinen.
+She finished the season third in the LET Order of Merit after ten top-10 finishes.

+LPGA Tour

-Kyriacou earned her card for the 2022 LPGA Tour through qualifying school.
+Kyriacou joined the 2022 LPGA Tour after earning her card through qualifying school.
+Her best finish in her rookie season was a tied 7th place at the 2022 Women's British Open at Carnoustie Golf Links.

+In 2023, she recorded top-5 finishes at the Dana Open and The Annika, as well as at the Aramco Team Series - Hong Kong on the LET.
+She held the lead going into the final round of the 2024 Evian Championship and ultimately finished runner-up behind Ayaka Furue, who overtook her with an eagle on the final hole.